Chris-pter/Earthquake-Event-Data-Pipeline/README.md

 Two main enrichments are performed.

 ### Significance Classification (sig_class)
-* The USGS sig value is converted into a simple classification:
+* The USGS sig value is converted into three simple categories to make the data easier to interpret and use in reporting:

+* Low - sig < 100
+* Moderate - 100 =< sig < 500
+* High - sig >= 500

+This provides a simplified representation of the USGS significance score for analysis and visualization in Power BI.

 ### Reverse Geocoding (country_code)
-Each event's (latitude, longitude) in WGS84 (EPSG:4326) is resolved to a country code using the *reverse geocoder* library.
-It runs fully offline, no API key needed.
+The earthquake event's latitude and longitude are used to determine its corresponding country.

+The coordinates are processed using reverse geocoding, and the resulting country code is added to the Gold Layer.
+This makes the earthquake data easier to analyze and visualize geographically.

 ##